MicroFocus/alm-octane-js-rest-sdk/README.md

 $ npm i @microfocus/alm-octane-js-rest-sdk
 ```

-## Introduction

-A Node SDK that can be used to connect to ALM Octane's REST API.

 ## Octane object

-The following sections expose the functionality of the generic version of the SDK.
+The `Octane` object is used to connect to the SDP or SDM REST API.
+This SDK is designed to work seamlessly with either Open Text Core Software Delivery Platform (SDP) and Software Delivery Management.
+For simplicity, these products will be referred to as SDP in the sections below.

 #### Import